oathanrex/blogger-formatter-pro/README.md

 ---

-## 🛠️ Installation (For Self-Hosting)
-1. Fork this repository.
-2. Enable **GitHub Pages** in your repository settings.
-3. Access your tool via `https://yourusername.github.io/repo-name/`.

----

 ## 📝 License
 This project is open-source.
 Feel free to use and modify it to suit your blogging needs.